Join us in creating a more secure and prepared Jewish Community

 Please note, true emergencies should be reported to police via 911 immediately.

-For questions and concerns, feel free to contact Regional Security Director Gene Moss (503) 892-7406
+For questions and concerns, feel free to contact Regional Security Director Jessica Anderson (503) 892-7406

-Regional Security Director Gene Mossjoined SCN and JFGP in 2019.
-He recently retired from the Washington County Sheriff’s Office after 28 years, serving as Chief of Police and Enforcement Commander of Patrol and Detective Divisions.
-Gene brings rich relationships with Oregon law enforcement, state and national intelligence community, and emergency preparedness community.
-He also earned a BA in Criminal Justice.
+Regional Security Director Jessica Andersonjoined SCN and JFGP in February 2022.
+She recently retired from the FBI after 24 years, serving as Supervisory Special Agent in Counterterrorism for the state of Oregon.
+Jessica brings rich relationships with Oregon law enforcement, state and national intelligence communities, and the emergency preparedness community.
+She has degrees in Anthropology and Forensic Science.

 We are undertaking this effort in partnership with Secure Community Network (SCN).
 SCN is the national safety and security organization that works to implement best practice security programs on behalf of Jewish institutions and communities across the U.S.